AOS573-2017/aos573-2017.github.io/_assignments/011-2-python.md

 For extra credit, create a function that verifies the input vased on the list of variables available from the netCDF files.
 Recall, to get a list of variables from a netCDF dataset, use  ``dataset_name.variables``.

 Note: this is satellite data so there will be a fill value of None.
 Be sure to filter out any values of None.

+Upload your single JSON file and your script to the python-week-two dropbox on Learn@Uw by classtime next week.